Honeymoon in Portugal

 The bohemian neighbourhood of Bairro Alto is one of our favourites on earth.
 By day admire the view from São Pedro de Alcântara Viewpoint and visit the Bica Funicular, probably Lisbon’s most photographed spot.

 It’s also the best destination in the city for foodies and night owls.
 Catch a folk music (and dinner) Fado show.
-A quick hop outside of the city is a must, to the lovely seaside town Cascais and nearby Sintra and Palacio de Pena and Castelo dos Mouros.
+A quick hop outside of the city is a must, to the lovely seaside town Cascais and nearby Sintra and Palácio da Pena and Castelo dos Mouros.

-Portugal’s second city, Porto, in the north, should be the first place to start so that you can make a beeline down the coast.
+Start in Portugal’s northern second city, Porto, so that you can make a beeline down the coast.
 But not before sampling the highlights of the city and surrounds!

 Spend a couple of days exploring this foodie city.
 The 100-year-old Livraria Lello bookshop, the views from Clérigos Tower and Ponte de Dom Luís I bridge are all worth stopping by.